sevyharris/MonteCoffee/documentation/tutorials/tof.rst

             Nst = float(len(sids_st)) #  number of sites with the current stype == st.
             tofs_st[n] += sum([time_chunk[i][2] - time_chunk[i][3] for i in sids_st]) / (dt*Nst) # TOF of the stype

-Here, the last half of the simulation is used, and for all unique types of sites the inidces are noted.
+Here, the last half of the simulation is used, and for all unique types of sites the indices are noted.
 Then the number of sites with the current stype is noted, and finally the TOF is calculated.

-**Statistical averaging** should be done to address the covergence of the TOF.
+**Statistical averaging** should be done to address the convergence of the TOF.